Using the Path of Least Resistance to Explain Deep Networks: Abstract

 \section{Abstract}

 Integrated Gradients (IG), a widely used axiomatic path-based attribution method, assigns importance scores to input features by integrating model gradients along a straight path from a baseline to the input.
 While effective in some cases, we show that straight paths can lead to flawed attributions.
-In this paper, we identify the cause of these misattributions and propose an alternative approach that treats the input space as a Riemannian manifold, computing attributions by integrating gradients along geodesics.
+In this paper, we identify the cause of these misattributions and propose an alternative approach that equips the input space with a model-induced Riemannian metric (derived from the explained model's Jacobian) and computes attributions by integrating gradients along geodesics under this metric.
 We call this method \emph{Geodesic Integrated Gradients} (GIG).
 To approximate geodesic paths, we introduce two techniques: a $k$-Nearest Neighbours-based approach for smaller models and a Stochastic Variational Inference-based method for larger ones.
-Additionally, we propose a new axiom, \emph{Strong Completeness}, extending the axioms satisfied by IG.
-We show that this property is desirable for attribution methods and that GIG is the only method that satisfies it.
-Through experiments on both synthetic and real-world data, we demonstrate that GIG outperforms existing explainability methods, including IG.\footnote{The code for the attribution methods and experiment reproductions is available at \href{https://github.com/sina-salek/geodesic-ig}{https://github.com/sina-salek/geodesic-ig}.}
+Additionally, we propose a new axiom, No-Cancellation Completeness (NCC), which strengthens completeness by ruling out feature-wise cancellation.
+We prove that, for path-based attributions under the model-induced metric, NCC holds if and only if the integration path is a geodesic.
+Through experiments on both synthetic and real-world image classification data, we provide empirical evidence supporting our theoretical analysis and showing that GIG produces more faithful attributions than existing methods, including IG, on the benchmarks considered.